ShawnMcCool/elastic-bash/README.md

 $ v=true ./elastic/indices-overview-by-name <indexName>
 ```

-For help use `-h` as the firt argument.
+For help use `-h` as the first argument.

 ```bash
 $ ./elastic/custer-health -h